Task

 FixedDurationTask class

 The duration of a FixedDurationTask is known a priori.
-You must pass the duration parameter value when creating the instance:
+You must pass the task name and duration arguments when creating the instance:

 # I assume one period to be mapped to 15min, cooking will be 1.5 hour